City Of Los Angeles Tenant Anti-Harassment Ordinance

 • Interfering with or threatening to interfere with the tenant’s right to use and enjoy their unit.

-• Refusing to accept rent payments.
+• Refusing to acknowledge, facilitate, or accept lawful rent payments or rental assistance payments.

 • Inquiring about a tenant’s immigration status.